natsnyder1/CauchyFriendly/README.md

 > LINK3

 ## Video Demonstrations
-The following videos show the evolution of the MCE's cpdf (given its measurement history), which was simulated using impulsive process and measurement noise, and for:
+The following videos show the evolution of the MCE's cpdf (given its measurement history), which was simulated using impulsive process and measurement noise samples, and for:

 > 1.) a simple 1D LTI state estimation problem, with performance compared to a similarly tuned KF.